 Reasons for this finding: Taxpayers rely on Rules 193 and 221 to determine whether they are required to collect sales or use tax on taxable retail sales sourced to Washington.
-Due to the Department's imposition of a sales or use tax collection obligation on remote sellers that exceed \$100,000 in gross retail sales or 200 retail transactions in the state during the current or prior calendar year starting on October 1, 2018, under the authority of RCW 82.08.0254, 82.12.0255, and 82.32.733, Rules 193 and 221 require substantive updates using the standard rulemaking process.
+Effective October 1, 2018, the Department imposed a sales or use tax collection obligation on remote sellers meeting certain thresholds, under the authority of RCW 82.08.0254, 82.12.0255, and 82.32.733.
+Substitute Senate Bill 5581 (2019) further clarified the sales tax collection obligation for remote sellers.
+Because of these changes in the law, Rules 193 and 221 require substantive updates using the standard rulemaking process.
 Until these rules are amended, the Department wants to ensure the public does not use current Rules 193 and 221 to determine their sales or use tax collection obligations beginning October 1, 2018.

-Note: If any category is left No descriptive text. t blank, it will be calculated as zero.
+Note: If any category is left blank, it will be calculated as zero.
+No descriptive text.
 Count by whole WAC sections only, from the WAC number through the history note.
 A section may be counted in more than one category.

-The number of sections adopted in order to comply w vith:

-Federal statute: New Amended Repealed

-Federal rules or standards: New Amended Repealed

-Recently enacted state statutes: New Amended Repealed

-The number of sections adopted at the request of a nongovernmental entity:

-1 New Amended Repealed

-The number of sections adopted on the agency's own initiative:

-1 New Amended 2 Repealed

-The number of sections adopted in order to clarify, streamline, or reform agency procedures:

-1 New Amended Repealed

-The number of sections adopted using:

-Negotiated rule making: New Amended Repealed

-Pilot rule making: New Amended Repealed

-Other alternative rule making: New Amended Repealed

-Date Adopted: January 23, 2019 Signature:

-Name: Erin T Lopez Engra

-Title: Rules Coordinator γ
+The number of sections adopted in order to comply with : Federal statute: Ne w Amended Repealed Federal rules or standards: Ne w 2 Amended Repealed Recently enacted state statutes: Ne w 2 Amended Repealed The number of sections adopted at the request of a nongovernmental entity: Ne w Amended Repealed The number of sections adopted on the agency's own initiative: Ne w Amended Repealed The number of sections adopted in order to clarify, streamline, or reform agency procedures: Ne w Amended Repealed The number of sections adopted using: Negotiated rule making: Ne w Amended Repealed Pilot rule making: Ne w Amended Repealed Other alternative rule making: Ne w Amended Repealed Date Adopted: May 22, 2020 Signature: Name: Atif Aziz AHA Ziz Title: Rules Coordinator